German Studies

 Centre for Research Collections

-The Centre for Research Collections (CRC) houses the University Library’s Special Collections which include historical books, manuscripts, archives and microfilms that German Studies researchers and students may find useful.
+The Centre for Research Collections (CRC) houses the University Library’s Heritage Collections which include historical books, manuscripts, and archives that German Studies researchers and students may find useful.
 The main CRC facilities are on the 6th floor of the Main Library.

 German Language and Literature Collections